Analytic Extended Dynamic Mode Decomposition: Analytic EDMD

 \subsection{Algorithm}

-Analytic EDMD is summarized in Algorithm \ref{alg:analytic_EDMD}.
-We note that the accuracy of the Koopman matrix can be verified with the block-triangular structure.
-Moreover, one can check whether the eigenvalues of the matrix match the known lattice structure of the exact eigenvalues, a method which can potentially be useful to estimate the maximal order for which the data-driven Taylor approximation remains accurate.
+Analytic EDMD is summarized in \cref{alg:analytic_EDMD}.
+We remark that the accuracy of the Koopman matrix can be verified with the block-triangular structure.
+Moreover, one can check whether the eigenvalues of the matrix match the known lattice structure of the exact eigenvalues, a method that can potentially be useful to estimate the maximal order for which the data-driven Taylor approximation remains accurate.
+Note that error bounds will be given in \cref{sec:errors}.